 • Avoiding crunchy foods (chips, nuts, popcorn, etc.)

 • Limiting physical activity for 5-7 days

 How to Treat Dry Socket

 While dry socket is relatively uncommon, 2-5% of patients do experience dry socket.
 If you are one of them, your dentist is the best person to make recommendations on your treatment.
 These typically include:

 • Topical medications

 • Following proper oral care practices

 If you need a tooth extraction, or are concerned about dry socket symptoms following tooth removal, contact PERFECT TEETH today.
-Find a dentist in your area online, or call 844-717-9588 for more information and to make an appointment today.
+Find a dentist in your area online.